Health Care Affordability

 We were very pleased that the legislature included $900,000 in the 2019-2020 budget and another $900,000 in the 2020-2021 to create an All-Payer Claims Database to collect information about average prices paid by New Mexicans who are covered by individual or employer-based insurance policies.
 Fifteen states have already created All-Payer Claims Databases (APCDs), including our neighbors in Colorado and Utah, and several other states are implementing them.

-Once New Mexico’s APCD is complete, the health care transparency website will be able to include the average prices paid by New Mexicans with private insurance for many more medical procedures.
-This will allow New Mexicans with high deductibles to shop around for the highest quality, most affordable health care.
+New Mexico’s APCD was completed in 2024, and the health care transparency website launched in September 2024, allowing New Mexicans to shop around for the highest quality, most affordable health care.

 2015-2016 Legislative Update